British Board of Agrément

 The British Board of Agrément (BBA) is a UK body issuing certificates for construction products and systems and providing inspection services in support of their designers and installers.

 Agrément certificate

 This is an authoritative document proving the fitness for the purpose of a construction product and its compliance or contribution to compliance with the various building regulations applying in the United Kingdom.
 It is commonly referred to as a 'BBA Agrément Certificate'.

 History

-The forerunner of the BBA, the Agrément Board, was modelled on an arrangement operating in France, hence the French word agrément, which translates literally as 'approval'.
+The forerunner of the BBA, the Agrément Board, was modelled on an arrangement operating in Belgium, hence the French word agrément, which translates literally as 'approval'.